reed-mcdaniel-716/NetNinjaNodeJSTutorial/README.md

 # The Net Ninja Series on Node.js
-- Our registries are built in React, but I'm hoping this tutorial gives me more insight into NodeJS as a whole, so that we can write better and more secure applications
+- Our registries are built in React on the front-end, but I'm hoping this tutorial gives me more insight into NodeJS as a whole, so that I have a greater understanding of how our code works
+    - This has also given me insight into how other frameworks we plan to use, namely Django, work as well
+    - Also provides more hands-on experience working with routing and middleware for web servers
 - Code repo for reference is on [GitHub](https://github.com/iamshaunjp/node-js-playlist) with videos on [The Net Ninja YouTube channel](https://www.youtube.com/watch?v=qSAze9b0wrY&list=PL4cUxeGkcC9gcy9lrvMJ75z9maRw4byYp&index=11)

 ---